greenfan/shellcode/README.md

 shellcode
 =========

-Some shell scripts from home / class / work
+Some selected programs that I have authored or used from home / class / work
-These selected programs represent my work and understanding of programming concepts.